We specialise in technology that can improve and enrich the lives of disabled people.

 Find answers to our most frequently asked questions

 The centre will be open from 09:00 - 17:00 Mon-Fri but will be open for specific group activities outside of these hours.
+Please note, we are a small team and these times are subject to change.
+We encourage anyone planning to call into the centre to please call ahead to ensure someone is available.

 We ask people to make appointments prior to visiting the centre.